pwaldhauer/daiquiri/README.md

-# $toolname
+# daiquiri

-Hi! $toolname is a tool to create [exposure.so](http://exposure.so)-like image galleries as static files based on a configuration passed in as a JSON file.
+Hi! daiquiri is a tool to create [exposure.so](http://exposure.so)-like image galleries as static files based on a configuration passed in as a JSON file.

 When exposure.so launched somewhen last year I really liked the approach and interface, but I want more control over the layout and my files.
 Also I want to include the galleries in my blog and I don't want to pay nine dollars a month to another service for hosting my image files.